changwmyung/al-folio/_members/3_students_hojinlee.md

     &nbsp;In the laboratory, I'm in charge of training new students and producing training materials(ex.
 VASP).<br>

-    If you are curious or interested in our lab, Please feel free to contact me by e-mail. :)
+    If you are curious or interested in our lab, Please feel free to contact us by e-mail. :)

     </div>
 </div>